Consumer Medicine Information

 Do not be alarmed by the following lists of side effects.
 You may not experience any

-sexual function problems such as delayed ejaculation, problems with erection, decreased
+sexual function problems such as delayed ejaculation, erection problems, decreased

 sex drive or difficulties achieving orgasm